cybertec-postgresql/pgwatch/docs/security.rst

       -e PW3_AES_GCM_KEYPHRASE=qwerty \
       cybertec/pgwatch3

-NB!
 For custom installs it's up to the user though.
 A hint - Docker *launcher* files can also be inspected to see which config parameters are being touched.